Buick Wildcat

 The Buick Wildcat is a full-size car that was produced by Buick from the 1963 to 1970 model years.
 Taking its name from a series of 1950s Buick concept cars, the Wildcat replaced the Invicta within the "junior" B-body Buick sedan range.
 Serving as the higher-performance full-size Buick, the Wildcat was slotted between the LeSabre and the larger C-body Electra.

 Following two generations of the model line, the Wildcat was replaced by the Buick Centurion for 1971.
-With the introduction of the personal luxury Buick Riviera sales of the Wildcat dropped, as Buick full-size lines shifted away from high performance and entirely towards medium-price luxury.